Dolibarr/dolibarr/SECURITY.md

 ### Account access

-You can install the web application yourself on your on platform so you get full access.
+You can install the web application yourself on your own platform/server so you get full access to application and sources.
 Download the zip of the files to put into your own web server virtual host from https://www.dolibarr.org/download

 ## Eligibility and Responsible Disclosure